Veluriyam-Attic/ToastyQoLCalamity-backpack/README.md

-# ToastyQoLCalamity
+# ImogenQoLCalamity

-An addon mod for ToastyQoL that adds Calamity features to the mod.
+An addon mod for ImogenQoL that adds Calamity features to the mod.
 This uses a strong reference, however this is not required and is used for convinience as this mod does nothing without the main QoL mod.

 ## UI: